 While there is no known cure for Parkinson's disease, treatment options are available to alleviate symptoms and delay the progression of the disease.
 Treatments like medications, physical therapy, and lifestyle changes can help reduce symptoms and improve quality of life.
 Speak to your doctor to determine which treatment plan is best for you.

-I hope this article has helpful tips and information on developing healthy sleep habits to manage Parkinson's disease-related sleep issues.
+I hope this article has provided helpful tips and information on developing healthy sleep habits to manage Parkinson's disease-related sleep issues.
 If you are having difficulty sleeping, it is important to speak to a doctor as soon as possible to discuss treatments and other options available.
 With the right support and lifestyle changes, you can improve your overall quality.